YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 After surgery, keep the early days predictable.
 Drink fluids, sleep with the scalp protected, follow washing instructions, and avoid adding unapproved medicines.
 If you need advice about medications after a hair transplant, ask before combining vaccine side effect treatment with the clinic’s medication plan.

-When timing is flexible, I prefer a clean window.
-Complete planned vaccination before surgery with enough time to feel well, or wait until the early scalp healing period has settled.
+When timing is flexible, choose a clean window.
+Complete planned vaccination before surgery with enough time to feel well, or wait until early scalp healing has settled.
 When timing is medically important, protect your general health first and tell the clinic immediately so the recovery plan can be adjusted.

 Good recovery is not built on avoiding every normal medical need.
 It is built on clear communication, sensible timing, careful graft protection, and knowing when a symptom belongs to ordinary vaccine side effects and when it needs medical review.